Void (law)

 In law, void means of no legal effect.
 An action, document, or transaction which is void is of no legal effect whatsoever: an absolute nullity—the law treats it as if it had never existed or happened.
 The term void ab initio, which means "to be treated as invalid from the outset", comes from adding the Latin phrase ab initio (from the beginning) as a qualifier.
 For example, in many jurisdictions where a person signs a contract under duress, that contract is treated as being void ab initio.
 The frequent combination "null and void" is a legal doublet.

 The term is frequently used in contradistinction to the term "voidable" and "unenforceable".

 Definitions

-Black's Law Dictionary defines 'void' as:
+Black's Law Dictionary defines 'void' as "[n]ull; ineffectual; nugatory; having no legal force or binding effect...."
 In the case of a contract, this means there is no legal obligation, therefore there can be no breach of contract since the contract is null, but there may be an implied contract which requires the recipient of goods or services provided to pay their reasonable value.

-Black's Dictionary further goes on to define 'void ab initio as:

-In practical terms, 'void' is usually used in contradistinction to 'voidable' and 'unenforceable', the principal difference being that an action which is voidable remains valid until it is avoided.
+A contract that is void is no longer legally enforceable.
+A contract may be voidable if there are grounds upon which a party to the contract may avoid or disaffirm their duties of performance, but does not become void until that option is exercised.
+A contract is void ab initio, or from the beginning, if it is for an illegal purpose or if it offends public policy, and such a contract may not be enforced through the courts.